Fluid dynamics meet network science: two cases of temporal network eigendecomposition: THEORY

 In a nutshell, the $m$ snapshots of a temporal network --which originally live in a space as large as the number of entries of the adjacency matrix-- can be optimally projected onto an $r$-dimensional space by leveraging on the eigendecomposition of a suitable temporal network's covariance matrix.
 The reconstruction error of the TN by using the compressed representation is controlled by the cumulated sum of the first $r$ eigenvalues.\\

 Our second goal is to apply ideas from Koopman operator theory to the realm of temporal networks, much as dynamic mode decomposition (DMD) \cite{schmid2010dynamic} applies Koopman theory to fluid mechanical problems \cite{taira2017modal}.
-Given a --possibly nonlinear-- finite-dimensional dynamical system acting on a finite state space $\mathscr{X}$ (e.g. the latent graph dynamics which, adequately sampled, generates a temporal network formed by a sequence of weighted adjacency matrices), the Koopman operator is a {\it linear} operator acting on a (possibly infinite-dimensional) observable $g(\mathscr{X})$, such that $g(\mathscr{X}[t+1])=\mathscr{K}g(\mathscr{X}[t])$.
-Koopman theory indeed proves that such operator --in general, defined in a Hilbert space-- always exist, but it does not prescribe a recipe to find the adequate observable\footnote{Observe that when the observable is identified with the state density --i.e. the marginal distribution of states--, the adjoint of the Koopman operator coincides with the transfer (Perron-Frobenius) operator.}, and in complex systems it is in general challenging to discover the coordinate transformations (observable) that linearize the dynamics \cite{brunton2016koopman}.\\ Following the dynamic mode decomposition technique \cite{schmid2010dynamic, taira2017modal}, the simplest way to numerically approximate the (possibly infinite-dimensional, linear) Koopman operator $\mathscr{K}$ to the latent graph dynamics generating the temporal networks is probably to assume a linear evolution in the actual, finite state space ${\bf a}\in \mathbb{R}^{n^2}$, i.e. $g(\mathscr{X})={\bf a}$.
+Given a --possibly nonlinear-- finite-dimensional dynamical system acting on a finite state space $\mathscr{X}$ (e.g. the latent graph dynamics which, adequately sampled, generates a temporal network formed by a sequence of weighted adjacency matrices), the Koopman operator is a {\it linear} operator acting on a (possibly infinite-dimensional) observable $g(\mathscr{X})$, such that $g(\mathscr{X}[t+1])=\mathscr{K}g(\mathscr{X}[t])$. {Koopman theory indeed shows that, for arbitrarily complex (nonlinear) dynamics, such linear operator always exist, i.e. any complex dynamics transform into a linear evolution in the space of the adequate observable $g(\mathscr{X})$.
+The drawback is that in general such adequate space is infinite-dimensional (a Hilbert space), and Koopman theoory does not prescribe a recipe to find the adequate observable $g(\mathscr{X})$ or a provably good finite-dimensional approximation\footnote{Observe that when the observable is identified with the state density --i.e. the marginal distribution of states--, the adjoint of the Koopman operator coincides with the transfer (Perron-Frobenius) operator.
+If instead of working in observable space, we directly work in state space, then a related procedure called Carleman linearisation can be exploited }.
+In complex systems it is therefore challenging, in general, to discover the coordinate transformations (observable) that linearize the dynamics \cite{brunton2016koopman}.
+Some general strategies are nonetheless available:} following the dynamic mode decomposition technique \cite{schmid2010dynamic, taira2017modal}, the simplest way to numerically approximate the (possibly infinite-dimensional, linear) Koopman operator $\mathscr{K}$ to the latent graph dynamics generating the temporal networks is probably to assume a linear evolution in the actual, finite state space ${\bf a}\in \mathbb{R}^{n^2}$, i.e. $g(\mathscr{X})={\bf a}$.
 In this case, the operator is the best-fit matrix $\mathscr{K}\in \mathbb{R}^{n^2 \times n^2}$ that advances the network trajectory, i.e. such that ${\bf a}(t+1)\approx \mathscr{K}{\bf a}(t), \forall t=1,2,\dots,m$.
 From Eq.~\ref{eq:matrix}, we define two overlapping $\mathbb{R}^{n^2\times m-1}$ matrices

 such that least-squares fitting $\mathscr{K}$ is the (low-rank\footnote{Imposing low-rank is just one possible restriction.
 In the realm of quantum mechanics, we instead impose $\mathscr{K}$ to be a self-adjoint operator.
 In general, other physics-informed schemes can impose different structures.
 For instance, if energy is to be conserved, then $\mathscr{K}$ must be a unitary operator (reflection or rotation).
 In our case, if e.g. if networks are unweighted and the number of links is preserved along the dynamics, then $\mathscr{K}$ is a permutation matrix, i.e. we impose it to be an orthogonal binary matrix.}) solution of